eModbus/eModbus/README.md

 Modbus communication is done in separate tasks, so Modbus requests and responses are non-blocking.
 Callbacks are provided to prepare or receive the responses asynchronously.

+Key features:
+- for use in the Arduino framework
+- non blocking / asynchronous API
+- server and client modes
+- TCP and RTU interfaces
+- all common function codes and user-defined

-This has been developed by enthusiasts, so do not expect any bullet-proof, industry deployable, guaranteed software. **See the license** to learn about liabilities etc. You are at your own!
+This has been developed by enthusiasts.
+While we do our utmost best to make robust software, do not expect any bullet-proof, industry deployable, guaranteed software. **See the license** to learn about liabilities etc.

-We do welcome any ideas, suggestions, bug reports or questions, though.
-Please use the "Issues"" tab to report these!
+We do welcome any ideas, suggestions, bug reports or questions.
+Please use the "Issues" tab to report these!

 Have fun!